- Treat trust as part of the pipeline

 Role design matters

-Snowflake security questions often reward least-privilege thinking.
-At an advanced level, you should understand that role design is part of data engineering, not a separate administrative concern.
+Role design is part of data engineering, not a separate administrative concern.
+Useful patterns:

 - separating operational roles from consumer roles